So many questions...

 If I bring my kids, which parts of the wedding can they attend?

-Kids are welcome to attend all parts of the wedding — the white wedding as well as the Indian wedding rituals.
+Kids are welcome to attend all parts of the wedding — the Western wedding as well as the Indian wedding rituals.
 We want everyone to be included as much as possible, but kindly ask that children behave respectfully during the ceremonies.
-To help with this, we’re planning to arrange a caretaker or a kids’ area where the little ones can be looked after, so the adults can fully enjoy the festivities.
-Hotel rooms are never far away from the festivities, this should make things easy when it's bedtime for the children but the parents want to stay up longer.
+Hotel rooms are not far away from the festivities, this should make things easy when it's bedtime for the children but the parents want to stay up longer.

 Which vaccinations will I need for Kerala?